 Practical support, not vague promises.

-We are currently gathering serious educator applications while SMADA moves through final licensing steps.
-The goal is to help people start the process early instead of waiting until the last minute.
+We are currently gathering serious educator applications while SMADA completes the licensing process.
+The goal is to help people start early instead of waiting until the last minute.

 Guidance on the Level 1 ECE path